Skip to Main Content

 What to know about points and miles cards

-A points or miles card may be the better choice for those who travel often or wish to start earning travel rewards.
+A points or miles card is likely the better choice for people who travel often or want to save for an aspirational trip.
 Many types of rewards credit cards fall under the umbrella of “points and miles” cards.
 These cards include airline credit cards that let you earn frequent flyer miles in a specific frequent flyer program, and also flexible rewards cards that let you redeem points for travel in more than one way.
+Hotel credit cards from major hotel brands can also fall into this category.

-Points and miles cards also tend to come with useful travel benefits like airport lounge access, travel credits, application fee credits for Global Entry or TSA PreCheck or built-in travel insurance benefits — although cards with the strongest benefits tend to charge high annual fees.
+Points and miles cards can also come with useful travel benefits like airport lounge access, travel credits, application fee credits for Global Entry or TSA PreCheck or built-in travel insurance benefits — although cards with the strongest benefits often charge high annual fees.

 Redemption flexibility